 There are many different ways of expanding a business but the most important is being cost-effective while you do it.

 “No matter what the size of the current business is, the aim is to grow the business while keeping fixed costs as low as possible as a percentage of sales,” says Imagineering Unlimited’s Korolak.
 “Think of ways to partner with others to expand sales without actually having to open another office.
 Launch another retail shop or hire more full-time employees.
 Selling online is another way to increase reach without increasing fixed costs,” she adds.

 “Manufactures can get more production out of their existing space by tidying up and rearranging the layout of machines, and clever planning.
 Making better use of time is another way to increase production with minimal impact on fixed costs.”

 Mark Morffew always had a passion for photography, and that passion soon turned into a successful business shooting A-List celebrities for consumer magazines.

-With the advent of digital photography, Morffew knew that he had to either change his preferred method of taking pictures with film, or ultimately perish.
+With the advent of digital photography, Morffew knew that he had to either change his preferred method of taking pictures with a film or ultimately perish.

-Like one of his lightbulbs going off, Morffew had an idea that he could capitalise on the digital revolution and decided to start Morffew Photos.
+Like one of his lightbulbs going off, Morffew had an idea that he could capitalize on the digital revolution and decided to start Morffew Photos.

 In August 2004, Morffew created Morffew Photos after borrowing $500,000 from the bank, enabling him to open his first retail outlet in Bondi Junction offering various photography services and a 30-minute turnaround for completed pictures.
-He now has six outlets, which he intends expanding upon.
+He now has six outlets, which he intends to expand upon.